corv89/shannot/README.md

 ## Security Note

 Shannot provides strong isolation but **is not a security boundary**.
 Don't run as root unless necessary.
+See [SECURITY.md](SECURITY.md) for details.

 ## License